The Blog Social

 • Create internal links between related posts

-• Optimize for featured snippets by answering questions directly
+• Optimise for featured snippets by answering questions directly

 Pro Tip: Target long-tail keywords like “how to start a food blog for beginners” instead of broad terms like “food blog.”
 You’ll rank faster and attract more qualified readers.